jamesaps/james-stott-portfolio/README.md

 ```

 ## Usage
 This site is designed to automatically deploy to github pages when changes are committed to the main branch.
+You can find a link to a live version of the site [here](https://jamesaps.github.io/james-stott-portfolio/).

 ## Credits
 Starter code for this project was provided by edX Boot Camps LLC.